Formation (song): Controversy

-The National Sheriffs' Association linked Beyoncé's performance to the killings of seven law enforcement officers in the US.
 Rutherford County Sheriff Robert Arnold blamed shots being fired outside his home on the "Formation" video.
-Police unions across the US encouraged a boycott of the Formation World Tour.
-Outside Beyoncé's concert at NRG Stadium on May 7, 2016, the Coalition of Police and Sheriffs held a demonstration over the Black Lives Matter themes in "Formation".
+The National Sheriffs' Association made a link between Beyoncé's performance and the killings of seven law enforcement officers in the U.S. Police unions across the U.S. encouraged a boycott of The Formation World Tour.
+The Coalition of Police and Sheriffs protested outside Beyoncé's concert at NRG Stadium on May 7, 2016.
 The protesters wore "Police Lives Matter" T-shirts, held a printout of Jay Z's mugshot, and shone a blue light toward the stadium.
 President of the Tampa Police Benevolent Association Vinny Gericitano urged a boycott of Beyoncé's music and tour, however ensured that her concert in Tampa would be properly policed.
 Other law enforcement organizations did not join the boycott, such as those in Houston and Raleigh, the latter of which voted unanimously not to boycott the tour.

 Other public figures defended Beyoncé.
 Writer Chimamanda Ngozi Adichie told Le Monde that she "very much admires" what Beyoncé did with "Formation".
 Adichie said that there is something in mainstream American culture "that says you cannot be too black", and questioned why people would feel uncomfortable with the song's message and not be outraged over police brutality.
 The controversy was discussed on Real Time with Bill Maher, where Maher mocked the right-wing response to "Formation".
 Rapper and activist Killer Mike explained how the song is not about white people, while comedian Margaret Cho added: "Black pride doesn't have to take anything away from white culture.
 I think this is what Black America needed.
 It's what all of us needed."
 Minister Louis Farrakhan backed the singer during a sermon and offered her the protection of the Nation of Islam.
 Singer-songwriter Ne-Yo questioned why Beyoncé was being criticized for singing about her identity, stating: "Everybody else has the right to talk about their culture and their race and be proud of it, so why can't we?
 Why can't she?"
-On The Daily Show, Jessica Williams defended Beyoncé and responded to commentators who said her performance was not "wholesome" enough, saying she did not realize singing about race was the equivalent to Janet Jackson's Super Bowl controversy.
+On The Daily Show, Jessica Williams defended Beyoncé and responded to commentators who said her performance was not "wholesome" enough, saying she did not realize singing about race was equivalent to Janet Jackson's Super Bowl controversy.